ansible/ansible/hacking/ticket_stubs/bug_internal_api.md

 Hi!

 Thanks very much for your submission to Ansible.
-It sincerely means a lot to us to have an active community that is willing to submit feedback so that we may continue to make Ansible better.
+It sincerely means a lot to us to have an active community that is willing to submit feedback so that we can continue to make Ansible better.

 The Ansible Python API is considered internal and an unsupported aspect of Ansible,